opentok/opentok-ios-sdk-samples/README.md

 This repository is meant to provide some examples for you to better understand the features of the OpenTok iOS SDK.
-The sample applications are meant to be used with version 2.3 and higher of the OpenTok iOS SDK.
+The sample applications are meant to be used with the latest version of the
+[OpenTok iOS SDK](https://tokbox.com/developer/sdks/ios/).
 Feel free to copy and modify the source code herein for your own projects.
 Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok iOS SDK.
 See the [License](LICENSE) for more information.